-William Jessup University is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (985 Atlantic Avenue, #100, Alameda, CA 94501, 510-748-9001), one of the six major regional college accreditation agencies in the United States; and the Association for Biblical Higher Education (5575 S. Semoran Blvd, Suite #26, Orlando, FL 32822-1781, 407-207-0808), a national accrediting organization specializing in programs in Bible and religion; and the multiple subject credential program by the California Commission on Teacher Credentialing.
+William Jessup University is accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission (985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510.748.9001), one of the six major regional college accreditation agencies in the United States; and the Association for Biblical Higher Education (5850 T G Lee Boulevard, Suite 130, Orlando, FL 32822, 407.207.0808), a national accrediting organization specializing in programs in Bible and religion; and by the California Commission on Teacher Credentialing (CCTC) to offer the preliminary multiple and single subject credential programs.

-WJU is a member of the Association of Independent California Colleges and Universities (AICCU) and an affiliate of the Council of Christian Colleges and Universities (CCCU).
+WJU is a member of the Association of Independent California Colleges and Universities (AICCU) and a member of the Council for Christian Colleges and Universities (CCCU).

-WJU is approved by the U.S. Department of Education and the State of California for veterans, for the training of foreign students, and to award the degrees of Bachelor of Arts, Bachelor of Science, Associate of Arts and Associate of Science; and certificates in Addiction Studies, and Teaching Credential programs.
-See below for a complete list of the University's institutional and individual memberships.
+WJU is approved by the U.S. Department of Education and the State of California for veterans and for the training of foreign students; to provide California preliminary multiple and single subject teaching credentialing programs; and to award the degrees of Master of Arts, Bachelor of Arts, Bachelor of Science, Associate of Arts, and Associate of Science and a certificate in Addiction Studies.

+See below for a list of the University's institutional memberships.